marcodiiga/vectis/README.md

 # Vectis
-[WorkInProgress]: responsive UI framework for text editors
+[WorkInProgress]: responsive multithreaded custom-rendered UI framework for text editors

 [You can see an example video here](https://youtu.be/c_3sDx5lkv8)